lplit/darewise-test/README.md

 callable with:
 `$ poetry run task {check_style, tests, scan_vulnerabilities}`

-all of which should be ran from within the docker container, as such:
+`tests` **MUST** be ran from within the docker container, as such:

 `$ docker exec darewise-test_backlog_1 poetry run task check_style`

 with `darewise-test_backlog_1` being the container name.
+The reason behind is the lack of envars needed to spin up the service.

 # Next steps

+## General

 - Implementing specific collections for Tasks and Bugs would be the first step, as they're just barely strings for now.